-I have worked with dozens of Aerospace and Defense contractors over the last two years in an effort to help them improve their security and compliance posture in the face of increasing government regulatory requirements, such as DFARS 252-204.7012 and now Cybersecurity Maturity Model Certification (CMMC).
+We've worked with hundreds of Aerospace and Defense contractors over the last several years in an effort to help them improve their security and compliance posture in the face of increasing government regulatory requirements, such as DFARS 252-204.7012 and now Cybersecurity Maturity Model Certification (CMMC).
 These organizations must defend against continual attempts to compromise their systems and gain access to the CUI / CDI / ITAR content that they maintain, and many rely on cloud technologies to host and protect this content.

 As part of that experience, I have researched and documented many different platforms to help customers get the most from their implementations and achieve their goals with the most comprehensive and cost-effective technology possible.
 These platforms range from traditional on-premises architectures to the various cloud platforms like Office 365, Google G Suite, Microsoft Azure and Amazon Web Services.

-This is the first of three blogs which will breakdown common platforms and what they offer in terms of security and compliance features.
-Feel free to check out my previous blogs on building security and compliance solutions using Microsoft Office 365, Office 365 Government Community Cloud and Azure Gov.
+This is one of several blogs which will breakdown common platforms and what they offer in terms of security and compliance features.
+Feel free to check out previous blogs on building security and compliance solutions using Microsoft Office 365, Office 365 Government Community Cloud and Azure Gov.

 Understand Where You Are and Where You Need to Go

-Typically, one of the first discussions I have with customers is about their current system or platform and what the process entails to become DFARS 252.204-7012 and NIST 800-171 compliant on that respective platform.
+Typically, one of the first discussions I have with customers is about their current system or platform and what the process entails to become DFARS 252.204-7012 / NIST 800-171 and CMMC compliant on that respective platform.
 A thorough evaluation often reveals surprising vulnerabilities, which typically leads to a change in platform and/or infrastructure.

-The second conversation is a discussion centered around contractual requirements (DFARS, NIST 800-171, CUI registry, handling sensitive data such as ITAR, etc.) and operational goals (ISO, collaboration across departments, securely sharing information with varying workforces).
+The conversation typically leads to a discussion centered around contractual requirements and operational goals (ISO, collaboration across departments, securely sharing information with varying workforces).

 Google G Suite Software – Inexpensive and Cool but is it Secure?